Tax Guide for Liquor Store Operators and Owners

 California Redemption Value (CRV)

-Generally, if the sale of the beverage is taxable, tax also applies to the separate CRV charge.
+Generally, if the sale of the beverage is taxable, tax also applies to the separate California Redemption Value (CRV) charge.
 The amount subject to tax is the combined selling price of the beverage, the container, and the CRV.

-If you are bottling, producing, importing or selling beverages in California, you may need to register with California Department of Resources Recycling and Recovery (CalRecycle) under the California Beverage Container Recycling and Litter Reduction Act.
-To do so, contact the CalRecycle registration unit.
+If you bottle, produce, import, or sell beverages in California, you may need to register with California Department of Resources Recycling and Recovery (CalRecycle) under the California Beverage Container Recycling and Litter Reduction Act.
+For more information on registration with CalRecyle, contact the CalRecycle registration unit.

 The CRV program is administered by CalRecycle.
 Questions regarding the fee should be directed to them.
 This guide covers only how sales tax applies to CRV charges.